 There will be no new building on the Metropolitan Open Land (MOL) which is land protected for recreational use.
 The MOL use will remain unchanged.
 To ensure that existing views are not impacted upon the western ground enclosure is constructed from metal shutter glass, which are openable and thereby allow open views from the existing Green Dale back towards the stadium.

-We are providing up to 235 much needed new homes on the site, 40% of which will be affordable.
+We are providing 230 much needed new homes on the site, 40% of which will be affordable.
 These will comprise apartments and townhouses.
 The apartments have been lowered from 8 storeys to 4 to 6 storeys.
 The townhouses will be 3 storeys high.

 Our proposals will comply with the draft London Plan and meet the Mayor’s aspirations for investment in housing density and affordability.

 Landscaping will be implemented to provide a soft edge to the development and nearby MOL and also offer significant improvements to the adjacent green spaces.
 Over 300 new trees will be planted, bat and bird boxes will be installed and from April to September Meadow Residential will be carrying out reptile and stag beetle surveys.
-A new east-west green link will provide opportunities for pedestrian and cycle connections between St Francis Park, Abbotswood Road, the new Stadium and Green Dale.
+A new east-west green link will provide enhanced opportunities for pedestrian and cycle connections between St Francis Park, Abbotswood Road, the new Stadium and Green Dale.
 There will be an outdoor gym park available to the public.

 A new stadium

 We are providing a brand-new stadium on the site, which will be secured through a 125-year lease.
-The new stadium will have capacity for 4,000 fans (that’s 1,000 more than the current stadium).
+The new stadium will have capacity for 4,000 fans with the potential to expand to accommodate 5,000 fans.

-A new Clubhouse will feature a bar and lounge for fans to enjoy with a separate bar area for away fans.
+A new Clubhouse will feature a larger bar and lounge for fans to enjoy with a separate bar area for away fans.

 The stadium will sit outside the MOL and the open space will be dramatically improved with a linear park.